Optimal structure learning and conditional independence testing: Experiments

 \section{Experiments}

 We conducted experiments to validate our theoretical findings on CI testing and structure learning with \texttt{PC-tree} algorithm (detailed in Algorithm~\ref{alg:tree}).
 Specifically, we conducted a series of simulation studies for structure learning in Bernoulli, Gaussian, and nonparametric continuous distributions, corresponding to the examples provided in Sections~\ref{sec:param}-\ref{sec:nonparam}.
-We simulate poly-forest models for each distribution setting and apply \texttt{PC-tree} algorithm equipped with the CI tests $\psi^B$, $\psi^G$, and $\psi^{NP}$ specified in Sections~\ref{sec:param}-\ref{sec:nonparam} to estimate the graph structure.
+We simulate poly-forest models for each distribution setting and apply \texttt{PC-tree} algorithm equipped with the CI tests $\psi^{Ber}$, $\psi^{Gauss}$, and $\psi^{NP}$ specified in Sections~\ref{sec:param}-\ref{sec:nonparam} to estimate the graph structure.

 In Figure~\ref{fig:shd-comparison}, we present the structure Hamming distance (SHD) between the estimated graph and the ground truth against sample size $n$ for various settings of number of nodes $\dd=\{20,40,60,80,100\}$.
-Each setting is averaged over $N=20$ replications.
+Each setting is averaged over $N=50$ replications.
 The results show as the sample size increases, SHD consistently decreases for graphs with 20 to 100 nodes.
 A lower SHD means the output graph is closer to the truth, thus more accurate structure learning.
 The effect of dimensionality is illustrated by lines with different colors.
 Overall, our simulations demonstrate that combining a powerful conditional independence test $\psi$ with \texttt{PC-tree} algorithm allows for consistent and accurate poly-forest learning.

+In addition to the SHD, we evaluate the Precise Recovery Rate (PRR), defined as the proportion of replications in which the estimated graph exactly captures the true Markov equivalence class.
+PRR thus provides a stringent notion of success, complementing SHD by measuring exact structure recovery rather than partial success.
+As shown in Figure~\ref{fig:prr-comparison}, PRR consistently increases toward 100\% as the sample size grows across all three distributional settings, Bernoulli, Gaussian, and nonparametric continuous, indicating convergence of the \texttt{PC-tree} algorithm to the correct structure.

+As expected, larger graphs require more samples to attain high PRR; nevertheless, near-perfect recovery is achieved uniformly across all dimensions as $n$ increases.
+The convergence behavior differs across distributional regimes.
+While parametric models (Bernoulli and Gaussian) achieve high PRR with relatively fewer samples, the nonparametric model requires substantially more samples to reach comparable recovery rates, reflecting the intrinsic difficulty induced from nonparametric conditional independence testing compared to the parametric ones predicted by our theory.

-Full experiment details on implementations and how the data are simulated, and additional experiment results are postponed to Appendix~\ref{app:expt}.
+Additional experiments, details on implementations and how the data are simulated can be found in Appendix~\ref{app:expt}.